I remember the first time we met.

 The modified waiter’s grip requires stabilization in the wrist and the shoulder.
 It is great for exercises like shoulder presses, lunges, and squats.
 Tuck your thumb in tight around the horn and have the handle face the inside of your body.
 Again, keep your elbow in tight and make sure the wrist isn’t overly extended.

 This is a more advanced grip that engages the forearms extensively.
 You’ll want to grip the kettlebell tightly by the handle and bring it up, balancing the ball above your hand.
 From here, you can do holds, presses, hammer curls, squats, and other variations.
+This is an excellent Wrist Strengthening Exercise that’ll also help improve your grip strength.

 Thumb side/Pinky side (“OK”) Grip

 These are two of the most popular grips you’ll encounter, especially the Thumb Side grip which is used for most of the traditional kettlebell exercises.
-The Pinky Side grip is is used in exercises that require you to pass the kettlebell quickly from one hand to the other (Around the Body series, for example).
+The Pinky Side grip is used in exercises that require you to pass the kettlebell quickly from one hand to the other (Around the Body series, for example).
 Make sure you grab the kettlebell where the horn meets the handle (right on that corner).

 The Kettlebell Rack